Yuan-998/server_client/README.md

 ### Client program:
-- Enqueue requests/operations (insert, read a bucket, delete) to the server (that will operate on the the hash table) via shared memory buffer (POSIX shm)
+- Enqueue requests/operations (insert, read a bucket, delete) to the server (that will operate on the hash table) via shared memory buffer (POSIX shm)